damianhakert/damianhakert.github.io/source/_posts/2015-08-13-gitlab-loves-mattermost.markdown

 image_title: '/images/unsplash/FILENAME.jpg'
 ---

-The Omnibus packages for GitLab 7.14 will ship with GitLab Mattermost, open source on-premises Slack alternative.
+The Omnibus packages for GitLab 7.14 will ship with GitLab Mattermost, an open source on-premises Slack alternative.
-We think GitLab Mattermost is essential to any 100% on-premises customer that needs effective collaboration.
+We think GitLab Mattermost will be a great addition for GitLab users that need all software on-premises.

 <!-- more -->